Unix (NFS) Shares

 FreeNAS® supports the Network File System (NFS) for sharing volumes over a network.
 Once the NFS share is configured, clients use the mount command to mount the share.
 Once mounted, the share appears as just another directory on the client system.
 Some Linux distros require the installation of additional software in order to mount an NFS share.
 On Windows systems, enable Services for NFS in the Ultimate or Enterprise editions or install an NFS client application.

 NOTE: for performance reasons, iSCSI is preferred to NFS shares when FreeNAS is installed on ESXi.
-If you are considering creating NFS shares on ESXi, read through the performance analysis at Running ZFS over NFS as a VMware Store.

-Configuring NFS is a multi-step process that requires you to create NFS share(s), configure NFS, then start NFS in Services → Control Panel.
+Configuring NFS is a multi-step process that requires you to create NFS share(s), configure NFS, then start NFS in Services → Control Services.
 It does not require you to create users or groups as NFS uses IP addresses to determine which systems are allowed to access the NFS share.

 This section demonstrates how to create an NFS share, provides a configuration example, demonstrates how to connect to the share from various operating systems, and provides some troubleshooting tips.

 To create an NFS share, click Sharing → Unix (NFS) Shares → Add Unix (NFS) Share, shown in Figure 7.2a.

 Once you press the OK button when creating the NFS share, a pop-up menu will ask "Would you like to enable this service?"
 Click Yes and Services → Control Services will open and indicate whether or not the NFS service successfully started.